Ahmad Sanjar: Battle of Balkh (1098)

-The Seljuk prince Devlet-Shah, who formed an army in Tokharistan and rebelled in 1098, launched an expedition to seize control of Khorasan.
+The Seljuk malik Devlet-Shah, who formed an army in Tokharistan and rebelled in 1098, launched an expedition to seize control of Khorasan.
 Devlet-Shah marched with his army towards Balkh.
 Hearing that Devlet-Shah was approaching Balkh, Sanjar launched an expedition against him.
 The two armies met near Balkh.
 In the ensuing battle, Devlet-Shah and his army were defeated.
 Devlet-Shah was taken prisoner, his eyes sealed, and he was imprisoned.

 Battle of Nushecan (1100)

 When Sanjar was governor of Khorasan, there was a governor named Habeshi ibn Altuntak.
 Parts of Khorasan, Tabaristan, and Gerdkuh were under the control of the Habeshi.
 Sanjar launched an expedition against the Habeshi with an army of 20,000.
 Later, Sanjar received news that a 5,000-strong Batini army had arrived to support the Habeshi.
 The Habeshi army was larger than Sanjar's, and this caused unrest within Sanjar's army.
-According to some sources, the Habeshi requested assistance from Berkyaruk, who responded positively.
+According to some sources, the Habeshi requested assistance from Berkyaruq, who responded positively.
 Berkyaruq came to Khorasan with his army.
 The two armies met near Nushecan.
 In the battle between the two parties, Sanjar's army defeated Berkyaruq's army.
 Habeshi bin Altuntaq was taken prisoner.